DagaduFelixMordjifa/AWS-CICD-PROJECT/README.md

 ## scripts
 The `scripts` directory contains the start_container.sh and stop_container.sh that will be use to start and stop our container application

+## appspec
+The `appspec` yaml file in AWS CodeDeploy defines the deployment instructions for the application.
+It specifies how CodeDeploy should handle the lifecycle of the application during the deployment process.